AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 a stanning photograph of
 stylish
 This is an image of a young girl riding a horse down carefully.
-A book that I've read recently, which really inspired me, was called "Tribal leadersheep"
+A book that I've read recently, which really inspired me, was called "Tribal leadership".
+This book is a structured collection of advises, both hilarious and thought-provoking.
+I Even though I hadn't heard about it.